-- Assists policy committee chairs in developing committee work plans, organizing and administering meetings, posting agendas, and processing measures in and out of committees; - Provides nonpartisan, objective research to legislators and assists with developing policy options; - Conducts measure analysis (summarizes what measures do, captures key issues discussed in committee, and provides background information); - Coordinates with Legislative Counsel's Office to obtain legal opinions, bill drafts, and amendments; - Works with Legislative Fiscal and Revenue Offices to obtain impact statements on measures; - Serves as a resource and additional communications link for legislators, legislative personnel, agencies, the public, and other participants in the legislative process; - Assists committees with adherence to procedural and parliamentary rules; - Develops publications, such as background briefs on policy issues and a summary of legislation for each session; - Produces committee meeting records, which are available on the Legislative Assembly's website; and - Coordinates fulfillment of requests for language access services, including interpretation or translation of Spanish or other spoken languages and American Sign Language.
+- Assists policy committee chairs in developing committee work plans, organizing and administering meetings, posting agendas, and processing measures in and out of committees. - Conducts measure analysis (summarizes what measures and amendments do, captures key issues discussed in committee, and provides background information). - Coordinates with Legislative Counsel's Office to obtain legal opinions, bill drafts, and amendments. - Works with Legislative Fiscal and Revenue Offices to obtain impact statements on measures. - Serves as a resource and additional communications link for legislators, legislative personnel, agencies, the public, and other participants in the legislative process. - Assists committees with adherence to procedural and parliamentary rules. - Manages committee meeting records, which are available on the Legislative Assembly's website.